Kentucky Department of Agriculture Branch Manager Steve Minter manages the agency’s fleet of 158 vehicles across 120 counties in Kentucky.

 Q: Tell us a little about your fleet.

-A: Our fleet serves 120 counties in the State of Kentucky that manage everything from animal health and agricultural marketing to beekeeping, horticulture, consumer and environmental protection, pest control and livestock management.
-Our vehicles travel 3.5 million miles per year.
+A: Our municipal fleet serves 120 counties in the State of Kentucky that manage everything from animal health and agricultural marketing to beekeeping, horticulture, consumer and environmental protection, pest control and livestock management.
+Our fleet vehicles travel 3.5 million miles per year.

 Q: What kinds of challenges were you facing before you automated your fleet management?

 A: At that time, we had nearly 200 vehicles, which we estimated was about 35 too many.
-We had no formal fleet management program and all our vehicle data was maintained manually in spreadsheets.
+We had no formal fleet management program and all our [fleet] data was maintained manually in spreadsheets.
 We shared vehicles using spreadsheets and were forced to assign a vehicle to someone for a full day even if they only needed it for an hour or two.
-We were spending more than $200,000 annually in personal vehicle usage reimbursement, and we had no way to track vehicle trips.
+We were spending more than $200,000 annually in personal vehicle reimbursement, and we had no way to track vehicle trips.
 We did have fuel data and driver feedback that indicated our 2WD vehicles were undesirable and ¼ and ½ -ton trucks weren’t getting the job done.

 Q: What was your approach to right-sizing the fleet?